mithraiclabs/psyoptions-docs/docs/token-incentives.md

 This document does its best to explain where PsyOptions needs community contributors and how those contributions are rewarded.

-We are trying to foster an engaging and collaboritive community, join our [discord](https://discord.com/invite/MgDdJKgZJc) or [telegram](https://t.me/psyoptions) to get involved in the conversations!
-Note: Our core team is most active in Discord.
+PsyOptions aims to foster an engaging and collaboritive community, join our [discord](https://discord.com/invite/MgDdJKgZJc) or [telegram](https://t.me/psyoptions) to get involved in the conversations!
+Note: The core contributors are most active in Discord.

 ## Developer Contributions
 Contribute code, get PSY!

 ### Grants
 If you have an idea for some sort of protocol, UI Component, or anything else that is useful for the PsyOptions ecosystem please reach out to grants@psyoptions.io.
-We are actively looking to partner and reward developers that want to build with us.
+PsyOptions is actively looking to partner and reward developers that want to build with us.

 #### Examples